kevintruong/til/Synchronization,-Part-3:-Working-with-Mutexes-And-Semaphores.md

 * Using an uninitialized mutex (or using a mutex that has already been destroyed)
 * Locking a mutex twice on a thread (without unlocking first)
 * Deadlock and Priority Inversion (we will talk about these later)
+* Assuming the sem_wait, sem_trywait, sem_timedwait succeeded instead of checking return code for EINTR or ETIMEDOUT